The Wedding (Modern Family): Part 1

 "The Wedding (Part 1)" received mixed reviews.

 Joshua Alston of The A.V.
 Club gave the episode a B rating, stating that the episode "is a pretty good one, albeit one that hangs a lot of funny lines on a flimsy frame".
 He further went on to say "But this is part one, a fact the title calls attention to, so it’s necessary to grant the episode a generous amount of leeway.
 Especially because its as dense with jokes as it is with story, and I laughed consistently, even as I questioned whether this will build to a satisfying conclusion".

 Michelle Carlbert of TV Fanatic rated the episode with 4.9/5, saying "this one it going to go down in the history of TV weddings as one of the most unlucky ever" and also laid praise on Cam and Mitchell's storyline.

-Jordan Adler of We Got This Covered gave the episode a positive review.
-He stated "Alas, this is only the first half of what could be a sterling season finale next week, so it is hard to give this episode a full grade.
-Some solid subplots and winning one-liners helped make the time fly, even though the pacing was cluttered, as usual for Modern Family.
-As a regular episode, it was strong.
-As the first-half of a pivotal special episode, it left you wanting more".

-Jeremy Peeples of Rant Lifestyle gave the episode a mixed review, saying: "As the first part of a two-part story, this was fine, but things were a bit predictable since you knew with it being a two-parter, the wedding wouldn’t happen here."
+Jeremy Peeples of Rant Lifestyle gave the episode a mixed review, saying: "As the first part of a two-part story, this was fine, but things were a bit predictable since you knew with it being a two-parter, the wedding wouldn't happen here."
 Peeples also criticized the gift story line and described it as a "C-level story", but admitted the scene where Alex sticks up for Phil was "touching".

 Victoria Leigh Miller of Yahoo TV gave the episode a mixed review, criticizing the fact Shelley Long's character did not appear at all, and said that the absence of the character "left more time for silly side story lines like Phil's (Ty Burrell) faux blindness after an eye doctor appointment — seriously, who gets their eyes dilated on the morning of a major family wedding? — and Lily's impromptu merry-go-round ride on a dry-cleaning conveyor."